anandjanki/thoughtart/content/courses/ec-math/ec-problems/parallelograms/index.md

  - Also prove that this point is the midpoint of the line joining the midpoints of the diagonals.

 Put succinctly,
-**Q.** Prove that the segments joining the midpoints of pairs of opposite sides of a quadrilateral and the segment joining the midpoints of the diagonals are concurrent and bisect one another.
+**Q1.** Prove that the segments joining the midpoints of pairs of opposite sides of a quadrilateral and the segment joining the midpoints of the diagonals are concurrent and bisect one another.

 {{< expand "Hint #1" >}}
 The picture to draw is here: